anaele-paris/Poppy/README.md

 - Once the project and environment are setup, you can launch it by opening **sujet_upper_body_imitation.ipynb** with __Visual Studio__ or __Jupyter__.

-- You have to execute the cells inside the notebook to make it work.

 - (You have to link your **Visual Studio** or **Jupyter** with your created environment)

+- Launch Coppelia Sim on your computer and open the specific scene __REMOTE_API_TEMPFILE_6057__ located at __./Poppy/scenes/REMOTE_API_TEMPFILE_6057.ttt__.

+- You can execute now cells inside your notebook to make some changes on your Coppelia Sim.

 ## Ressources